Animal symbolism in Chinese art 兽 shòu

 There is a popular legend about devotion to parents concerning deer.
 Zhou Yanzi ➚'s father grew sick and the only cure was deer’s milk, so Zhou Yanzi disguised himself as a deer by covering himself with a deerskin and joined a herd so he could milk a doe.
 This act makes him one of the 24 examples of filial piety often portrayed in paintings and on porcelain.

 Dogs get a mixed treatment in China.
-They have been farmed for meat in the south and for fur in the north and yet the famous Dowager Empress Cixi was devoted to her Pekingese dogs ➚ and they are honored by a position in the Chinese zodiac.
+They have been farmed for meat in the south and for fur in the north and yet the famous Dowager Empress Cixi was devoted to her Pekingese dogs ➚.
+They are honored by a position in the Chinese zodiac.
+The Han Emperor Ling 汉灵帝 (168-189CE) is reputed to have became besotted with dogs, elevating one to a high official rank.
 In northern China paper dogs were thrown into water on the fifth day of the fifth month to drive away evil.
 In this sense a dog accompanies the god Erlang to drive out demons.
 This may also explain why dogs were frequently placed at the feet of the dead to guard and keep the deceased company.

 The ancient character 犬 quǎn is also used for ‘dog’.
 It is a common radical used for many animals with four legs.
 Yellow dogs 黄狗 huáng gǒu are sometimes colloquially called ‘wonks ➚’ in the south.
 A dog that approaches you with its tail wagging is a good sign as it foretells the coming of wealth.
-The Han Emperor Ling 汉灵帝 (168-189CE) is reputed to have became besotted with dogs, elevating one to a high official rank.

-The Pekingese lap dog received high favor because it resembled a miniature lion, and they were bred to be as lion-like as possible.
+The Pekingese lap dog received high favor because it resembled a miniature Buddhist lion, and they were bred to be as lion-like as possible.
 In southern China a dog's faithfulness is highly valued.
 Examples of extreme loyalty of a dog to its master are noted in legends.
 Some of the minority people in southern China were believed to be descended from dogs because of their fierce barbarity.

 One of the eight Daoist Immortals Zhang Guo Lao is often depicted riding a magic donkey which was made of paper so he could fold it up and store it in his bag.